-more than 14 days but less than one year 2

-Ī for each additional year or part thereof 3

-Ī Notes :
+Notes :

-While calculating the aggregate of funded and non-funded borrower for the purpose of assignment of risk weight, bar against the total outstanding exposure of the borrower cre current or other accounts which are not earmarked for speand free from any lien. nk may 'net-off' dit balances in
+While calculating the aggregate of funded and non-funded exposure of a borrower for the purpose of assignment of risk weight, bank may 'net-off' against the total outstanding exposure of the borrower credit balances in current or other accounts which are not earmarked for specific purposes and free from any lien.

-After applying the conversion factor as indicated above, the

-Balance Sheet value shall again be multiplied by the weigh t attributable to

-the relevant counter-party as specified.
+After applying the conversion factor as indicated above, the adjusted off-Balance Sheet value shall again be multiplied by the weight attributable to the relevant counter-party as specified.

 Note: At present, Primary Urban Cooperative Banks may not be undertaking most of the off balance sheet transactions.
-However, keeping in view their potential for expansion, riskweights are indicated against various off balance sheet items, which, perhaps PrimaryUrban Cooperative Banks may undertake in future.
+However, keeping in view their potential for expansion, risk-weights are indicated against various off balance sheet items, which, Primary Urban Cooperative Banks may undertake in future.